raviqqe/doc/slides/stak/bytecode-encoding-v2.md

 - The new encoding algorithm:
   - Doesn't have any global symbol table during encoding/decoding.
-  - There is no constant initialization at runtime.
+  - Eliminates constant initialization at runtime.
     - They are natively marshalled and serialized into bytecodes.

 ---